jbcoe/value_types/DRAFT.md

 intended to be an `indirect` that supports polymorphism.

-A polymorphic value type with a small buffer optimisation that did not allocate a control block for the owned object would need be a different type.
+A polymorphic value type with a small buffer optimisation that did not allocate a control block for the owned object would need be a different type, it is not possible to add a small object optimisation to `polymorphic` without making breaking changes.
 There may be a case for the addition of `small_polymorphic<T, N>` akin to `llvm::SmallVector<T, N>` but we are not proposing its addition here.